rocky-linux/documentation/docs/books/learning_ansible/01-bases.md

     ```

 !!!
 Abstract
-    You can now test the commands of the previous chapter.
+    You can now test the commands that didn't work previously in this chapter.

 ## Key authentication